laro/Cilia/README.md

         - `cout.writeLine("...")` with newline.
         - `cin.read() -> String` reads
             - everything from the `istream` user-level cache (if not null),
-            - or everything from the kernel buffer/cache:
+            - or (otherwise) everything from the kernel buffer/cache:
-                - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically 64 KB).
+                - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically up to 64 KB).
 Blocks when this buffer is empty.
 When no data is buffered anymore and the pipe/socket is closed, then it returns "" and then a following isEOF() returns true.
                 - With files this is everything currently in the kernel "read ahead" cache (typically 64 to 256 KB).
 Blocks when this cache is empty.
 When no data is buffered anymore and the end of file is reached, then it returns "" and a following isEOF() returns true.
         - `cin.readImmediately() -> String` reads everything that is currently available, possibly `""`, it never blocks.
             - For polling / busy loops, _rarely_ appropriate.